 Then aldosterone goes to your kidney and causes salt and water retention, excretion of potassium, magnesium and other ions.

 This is the link between African Americans and high blood pressure causes.

 Researchers have found that individuals from Africa, and individuals with African ancestors, are at least ten times more likely to have high blood pressure with low renin levels due to the enlargement of adrenal cortex.

 African Americans on average have lower plasma renin levels.

-Lower your salt consumption, increase your intake of potassium, magnesium and calcium, while eating as much fruits and vegetables as possible daily.
+Reducing your salt consumption, increase your intake of potassium, magnesium, and calcium, while eating as many fruits and vegetables as possible daily.

 And last but not the least, stop smoking and become more active.